 Noa'ia, Mauri, Ni sa bula vinaka, Fakaalofa lahi atu, Tālofa, Kia orana, Mālō e lelei, Mālō nī, Talofa lava, Tēnā koutou katoa.

 Pacific people were encouraged to migrate to Aotearoa post-war for mainly labour intensive related jobs.
-The ‘Dawn Raids’ and other Government laws, policies and practices which followed have had, and continue to have, a negative impact on our families, communities and society.
+The ‘Dawn Raids’ and other Government laws, policies and practices which followed have had, and continue to have, a negative impact on Pacific families, communities and society.

 For Pacific people, life has traditionally been built around the family, the Church and the village.
 In Aotearoa, the Church has often taken on the role of the village as well, and leaders within the Church held in the highest regard.
 Combined with core Pacific values (including, but not limited to, humility and respect towards authority), many Pacific survivors of abuse remain silent.